-Although there are agreements with different countries, the expert team has not seen much mobility for students of the 3 year bachelor in science in physiotherapy and staff to realize the goal for internationalisation.
+Although there are agreements with different countries, the expert team has not seen much mobility for students and staff to realize the goal for internationalisation.

 Formal policies, guidelines and regulations are in place and publicly available on the website of the College in order to inform all members of the College of their rights, responsibilities, and the procedural norms governing their academic and administrative interactions within the institution.
-There is not enough evidence that all members of the academic community know and follow all the regulations, tasks and statements of responsibility related to the management and implementation of the programme.
+There is not enough evidence that all members of the academic community know and follow all the regulations, tasks and statements of responsibility related to the management and implementation of the program.
 Create more information channels for policies, guidelines and regulations and install procedures to check if staff adheres to those policies, guidelines and regulations.